nagasudhirpulla/taming_python/blog/skills/psycopg2.md

 order by name, studentid"
 ```

 * We have also given SQL input placeholders as ```%s``` to inject python variables into SQL statement while execution.
-This avoids
+This is a strongly recommended way of inserting variables in SQL commands since this avoids SQL injection attacks in our python programs.

 ### References
 * psycopg2 documentation - https://www.psycopg.org/docs/usage.html